RTEMS/rtems-docs/user/start/tools.rst

 ---------------------------------------------------------

-New users are often confused as to why they cannot use their distribution's cross-compiler for their target on rtems, e.g., the riscv64-linux-gnu or the arm-none-eabi-gcc on RTEMS.
+New users are often confused as to why they cannot use their distribution's cross-compiler for their target on RTEMS, e.g., the riscv64-linux-gnu or the arm-none-eabi-gcc.
 Below mentioned are some of the reasons for using the RTEMS cross-compiler.

  Correct configuration of Newlib